emma-alv/emma-alv/README.md

 <a href="https://www.linkedin.com/in/erodrigueza/"><img src="https://img.shields.io/badge/-LinkedIn-0099ff?&style=social&logo=linkedin&logoColor=blue" alt="LinkedIn" /></a>&nbsp;
 </p>

 <p>As a passionate software developer with a diverse background in Networking, IT Security, and Cloud Engineering, I am committed to creating innovative solutions that address real-world challenges.
+My experience working with Amazon Web Services (AWS) has allowed me to design and implement scalable and cost-effective solutions for a wide range of projects.

+My GitHub profile showcases a range of projects that demonstrate my proficiency in various programming languages and technologies, including Python, Java, and JavaScript, as well as popular frameworks such as Node.js and React.
+Whether working on cloud-based applications, security-focused projects, or networking infrastructure, I am dedicated to creating code that is efficient, maintainable, and secure.

-My GitHub profile is a testament to my skills and expertise, featuring a range of projects that demonstrate my proficiency in various programming languages and technologies.
-With a strong commitment to collaboration and continuous learning, I am excited to be part of the vibrant community of developers around the world.
-Let's connect and create something amazing together!</p>
+With a strong commitment to collaboration and continuous learning, I believe in the power of technology to solve the most pressing problems facing our world today.
+I am excited to contribute my skills and expertise to the global community of developers, and to work alongside others to create innovative solutions that make a difference.
+Let's connect and build something amazing together!</p>

 &nbsp;
 <h2 align="center"> My experience </h2>